microbe-framework/microbe/README.md

 &nbsp;&nbsp;&nbsp;License: MIT license
 &nbsp;&nbsp;&nbsp;&nbsp;Source: https://github.com/microbe-framework/microbe/

+One of goals of this project is Router-View architecture.
+The application render a layout directly after routing.
+You must define routing rules and create corresponding views.
+Controllers unnecessary at all.
+This approach applicable for simple sites and landing pages.

+Project under developement.
+Please report about bugs.

 <h3>1.
 Short help:</h3>

 1.1.
 Unzip or git clone package in root directory of Your website.
 1.2.
 Correct '.htaccess' and 'index.php'.
 1.3.
+Edit config in '/config/config.txt'.
+1.4.
 Edit routes in '/config/routes.json'.
-1.4.
+1.5.
 Add data models in '/application/model/' if needs.
-1.5.
+1.6.
 Add views' render routines in '/application/views/' if needs.
-1.6.
+1.7.
 Edit action handlers in '/application/controllers/' if needs.
-1.7.
+1.8.
 Edit loader for Your own classes in '/application/AppLoader.inc.php'.
-1.8.
+1.9.
 Place Your layouts, templates, blocks in corresponding 'views' directory.
-1.9.
+1.10.
 Enjoy.

 <h3>2.
 Default directories structure:</h3>